Bipolar Disorder in Teens

 - Seeing or hearing things that are not there (hallucinations), or believing things that are not true (delusions)

 Symptoms of bipolar disorder, especially in a teen, may look like other problems.
-Make sure your teen sees his or her healthcare provider for a diagnosis.
+Make sure your teen sees their healthcare provider for a diagnosis.

 How is bipolar disorder diagnosed in a teen?